I suppose it all started the day I received Boom’s e-mail:

-I think we admired Boom so much because he embodied a spirit of freedom, an innocent exuberance that burned brightly in us all.
-More than that I believe he made us aware, on some deep unconscious level, that this was a truly magical moment in our lives, one I now know we would never see repeated.
+I think we admired Boom so much because he embodied a sense of freedom, an innocence, an exuberance that burned brightly in us all.
+More than that I believe he made us aware, on some deep unconscious level, that this was a truly magical moment in our lives, one I now know would never be repeated.
 Perhaps that is why we found discussing his antics so exciting.
 I can remember spending many a happy hour at the Union coffee bar between lectures doing just that.
 We would be chatting merrily away about everything and anything, but if Boom’s name came up, the tone of the conversation always changed.
 The atmosphere would become expectant, conspiratorial almost, especially if his latest exploit was considered particularly foolhardy or daring, like the time he and some of his ‘Merry Men’ staged a late night raid on Ashburn Grange, the hall of residence reserved for post graduates.
 The plan was to set off the fire alarms, then hide in the bushes nearby to see if any half-dressed lecturers were ‘smoked out’.
 None were apparently.
 Or the time Boom and company were coming home from the pub and thought it might be nice to call in at St Hilda’s High, the posh girls’ school situated about a mile from the University, and treat the boarders to a midnight serenade.
 The group were barely halfway through a varied repertoire (of rugby songs, mainly) when they felt compelled to evacuate the hallowed grounds of St Hilda’s by the appearance of Mrs Crump, the formidable headmistress of that institution.
 Her subsequent demand that the University authorities find those responsible so she could ‘give them a piece of her mind’ came to nothing, other than sparking the rumour that what she was really after was not retribution, but a repeat performance.